Articles on Shifting Sands

 This terminology is far from universally accepted or popular.
-Front line professionals in contact with women who’ve been cut or are needing to enquire whether they have been, are very sensitive to how recipients might react to this judgemental term.
-They know that by using it, they might alienate patients from the very people and services attempting to help them.
+Front line professionals in contact with women who’ve been cut, or are needing to enquire whether they have been, are very sensitive to how recipients might react to this judgemental term.
+They know that by using it, they might alienate patients from the very people and services who are attempting to help them.

 And consider how women and children at the receiving end of this terminology might feel at being called mutilated.
 What about the cutters who practise it?
-There are a myriad of reasons why it continues to be practiced (as discussed elsewhere).
+There are a myriad of reasons why it continues to be practiced.
 Some women who e.g. consider it a social necessity or see it as a necessary cleansing and beautification process may be bemused, if not downright insulted, when told that it’s a barbaric practice and that their genitals are mutilated.

 Others cite factually incorrect information to record their opposition e.g. ‘To call FGM cutting, or even mutilation, does not convey the full horror.
 The clitoris, which is the main female organ of sexual feeling, is nearly always cut off.
 In other words, if one were to try to find a male equivalent, it would be comparable to castration.’